monero-project/monero/README.md

 ### On Unix and Linux:

-Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.53 or later (except 1.54, [more details here](http://goo.gl/RrCFmA)).
+Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, Unbound 1.4.16 or later, and Boost 1.53 or later (except 1.54, [more details here](http://goo.gl/RrCFmA)).

 **Basic Process:**